Home

 Encryption and authentication of content, text and individual files

 • OpenPGP/GnuPG standard — a universal encryption and authentication system for content, text and individual files based on asymmetric cryptography, defined by the RFC 4480 and RFC 9580 standards and functioning as the de facto default system for software and code signing and encryption and authentication of electronic mail.
 In use for over 30 years, its security depends on the type of keys and algorithms chosen.
-The PGP standard encompasses direct exchange of public keys between communicating parties remaining independent on third-party trust services.
+The PGP standard encompasses direct exchange of public keys between communicating parties remaining independent of third-party trust services.

 • S/MIME standard — a universal encryption and authentication system for electronic mail based on asymmetric cryptography, defined by the RFC 8551 standard.
 The S/MIME depends on a trusted third-party confirming the validity of certificates in use.